Home > Blogs > Data Science Diaries - Rachit Kumar

 Senior Data Scientist at LinkedIn

-5+ years of experience in the field of data science and machine learning
+5+ years of experience in the field of and

 Previous experience: Affine Analytics

 Rachit recently spoke to Manipal ProLearn about his journey so far as a data scientist.
 The following are some excerpts from the interview:

 Manipal ProLearn: Data science is a relatively new career field.
 How did you learn about it?

 Rachit: Data Science is a relatively new term.
 Back when I started, it was popularly known as Business (or Data) Analytics.
 In 2011, right after graduation, I started my job hunt in this space.
 After a couple of months of rigorous job hunt, I felt that Bangalore is the best place to start in this field as it had a lot of opportunities.
 Soon after, I landed a job at Affine Analytics.

 Manipal ProLearn: Tell us more about your journey so far.

 Rachit: Affine Analytics was a start-up.
 There I got opportunities to work on varying complexities of projects, initially focusing on data preparation for analysis, Business Intelligence reporting etc. As I got exposure to business domains and clients who were industry experts, I naturally developed a business angle to analytics problem solving, which has been of great help.

 In the meanwhile, Machine Learning was picking up and I started exploring what it really meant.
 I started taking multiple online courses.
 Soon, I developed a keen interest in predictive analytics algorithms and the immense, unbounded applications they had.
 So I started looking for opportunities where I could sharpen my ML axe.
 Kaggle competitions were my destination in those times, which helped me learn the ML algorithms, optimizing output and their correct execution in great detail.